mesosphere/dcos-docs-site/pages/services/nifi/0.3.0-1.7.1/deploy-best-practice/index.md

 # Configuration Best Practices for Production

 - Increase the number of TCP socket ports available.
-This is particularly important if the flow will be setting up and tearing down a large number of sockets in small period of time.
+This is particularly important if the flow will be setting up and tearing down a large number of sockets in a short time.

            sudo sysctl -w net.ipv4.ip_local_port_range="10000 65000"